-The current Memorandum of Understanding (MOU or contract) between these three exclusive representatives and the State expired at midnight on June 30, 1991.
+The current Memorandum of Understanding (MOU or contract) between IUOE and the State expired at midnight on June 30, 1991.
 Contract extensions were granted by the State on June 30, 1991 and expired on July 30, 1991.
-No further contract extensions were agreed to, as such there are no MOUs in effect between charging parties and the State.
+No further contract extensions were agreed to, as such there is no MOU in effect between charging party and the State.